You are here

 What are the PopClock researchers finding?

-The PopClock researchers have compared PopClock volunteers' ground-based observations of the two Populus species and continental-scale satellite imagery collected by the Moderate Resolution Imaging Spectrometer (MODIS).
-They found relatively high correlation between these two datasets (r2 = 0.62) but only after applying several data filters.
+The PopClock researchers compared PopClock volunteers' ground-based observations of the two Populus species and continental-scale satellite imagery collected by the Moderate Resolution Imaging Spectrometer (MODIS).
+They found relatively high correlation between these two datasets (r2 = 0.67) but only after applying several data filters.

 Specifically, the researchers: